IBM/slack-wrench/packages/slackctl/README.md

     # Escape channels, users, and links sent to your app
     escape: true

+# OAuth scopes let you specify exactly how your app needs to access a Slack user’s account.
 oauth:
-  # OAuth scopes let you specify exactly how your app needs to access a Slack user’s account.
+  # Scopes that access user data and act on behalf of users that authorize them.
   scopes:
-    - bot
+    - users.profile:read
-    - commands
+    - reactions:write

+  # Scopes that govern what your app can access.
+  botScopes:
-    - incoming-webhook
+    - app_mentions:read

   # Slack can limit use of your app’s OAuth tokens to a list of IP addresses and ranges you provide.
 Slack will then reject Web API method calls from unlisted IP addresses.
   ipRanges: